kennyldc/crispy-computing-machine/dags/README.md

 3) “best”: an object that contains the best features available after running variable clustering in the feature selection process from the model specification.

-4) “scaler”: an object that contains the scale information (the process of standardizing the values to take values from 0 to 1) for the independent variables using minmaxscaler from scikit.learn.
+4) “scaler”: an object that contains the scaler information (the process of standardizing the values to take values from 0 to 1) for the independent variables using minmaxscaler from scikit.learn.

 5) “endpoint_name”: the name of the endpoint generated through Vertex AI.